 Boston, MA, United States

-Conservation Law Foundation (CLF) is seeking third-year law students and recent law graduates to apply for a sponsorship opportunity to work with us as a Legal Fellow .
-This position is not funded; the Fellow must be able to provide outside funding from their Law School or other sponsorship.
-The Fellowship would begin in the fall of 2023.
+Conservation Law Foundation (CLF) is seeking second- or third-year law students and recent law graduates to apply for a sponsorship opportunity to work with us as a Legal Fellow .
+This position is not funded; CLF will work with the Fellow to be considered for a sponsored fellowship such as Skadden, Equal Justice Works, or other public interest fellowships to begin in the fall of 2024.

-If selected and if funding is obtained, the Legal Fellow will be located either in our Boston headquarters or in one of CLF’s other offices in Montpelier, VT; Concord, NH; Portland, ME; Providence, RI; or New Haven, CT with some flexibility to work remotely within New England.
+If selected and if funding is obtained, the Legal Fellow will be located either in our Boston headquarters or in one of CLF’s other offices in New Haven, CT; Montpelier, VT; Concord, NH; Portland, ME; or Providence, RI, with some flexibility to work remotely within New England.

 The fellowship provides new or recently barred lawyers an opportunity to serve as an attorney at one of the country’s oldest and most respected non-profit environmental advocacy organizations.
-The Legal Fellow will be a key part of the team to which they are assigned, responsible for developing policy and legal solutions to an array of issues in one of our six program areas: clean energy and climate change, environmental justice, healthy and resilient communities, clean air and water, strategic litigation, and oceans .
-Specific program assignments and responsibilities will be determined based on program/organizational needs and candidate interest.
+The Legal Fellow will be a key part of the team to which they are assigned, responsible for developing policy and legal solutions to an array of environmental issues including clean energy, climate change, and environmental justice.
+Specific program assignments and responsibilities will be determined based on selected projects.

 - A passion and commitment to the environment, public health, and/or social justice;

 - Commitment to developing new skills and responsibilities;

 - Commitment to working collaboratively with a diverse group of colleagues and partners;